Implications of photon-ALP oscillations in the extragalactic neutrino source TXS 0506+056 at sub-PeV energies: Significance of ALP effect in TXS 0506+056

 \section{Significance of ALP effect in TXS 0506+056}

-The first extra-galactic TeV-PeV neutrino source TXS 0506+056 is the best candidate to study high-energy radiation.
-The follow-up observations of IC170922-A show that the source has multi-wavelength emissions.
-Additionally, the source showed an excess of $13 \pm 5$ in the time window of 158 days, from 2014 September (MJD 56937.81) to 2015 March (MJD 57096.21), known as the neutrino flare phase \cite{icecube2018neutrino}.
-Recently, a $\sim$ 41 hr and $\sim 74$ hr observation of VHE ( $> 90$ GeV) events by Major Atmospheric Gamma Imaging Cherenkov Telescopes (MAGIC) between 2017 September to 2018 December showed three activities \cite{ansoldi2018blazar, acciari2022investigating}.
-Hence, the blazar TXS 0560+056 would be the best probe to study the photon-ALP interaction from MeV to the sub-PeV range.
-We studied the VHE activity phases as well as the neutrino-flare phase of the source.
+The first extragalactic TeV-PeV neutrino source TXS 0506+056 is the best candidate to study high-energy radiation.
+The follow-up observations of IC170922-A showed that the source has multiwavelength emissions.
+Additionally, the source showed an excess of $13 \pm 5$ in the time window of 158 days, from September 2014 (MJD 56937.81) to March 2015 (MJD 57096.21), known as the neutrino flare phase \cite{icecube2018neutrino}.
+Recently, $\sim$ 41-hr and $\sim 74$-hr observations of VHE ( $> 90$ GeV) events by MAGIC between September 2017 to December 2018 showed three flaring activities \cite{ansoldi2018blazar, acciari2022investigating}.
+Hence, the blazar TXS 0506+056 would be the best probe to study the photon-ALP interaction in the MeV to the sub-PeV range.
+We study the VHE activity phases as well as the neutrino-flare phase of the source.